-The Ultimate Guide to Webinars: 37 Tips for Successful Webinars
+The Ultimate Guide to Webinars: 41 Tips for Successful Webinars

 - Build your brand.

-- Generate leads.
+- Generate a ton of leads.

-- Be repurposed into other types of content, including blog posts and videos.
+- Be repurposed into blogs, videos, and other types of content.

-If you haven’t yet taken advantage of the power of webinars, and want to gain a competitive advantage, read on for best practices you need to know.

 What Is a Webinar?

-A webinar is an interactive online seminar that anyone with an Internet connection and the necessary software can view over the web.

-Typically, a host (or moderator) is joined by at least one presenter who speaks about a topic for a set length of time, usually no more than an hour.
-(Adobe found the average attendee duration is 54 minutes.)

-The webinar can include video of the presenter talking, slideshows, or other visual elements.
+- Meat of the webinar (which includes video of the presenter talking, plus slides).

-The presentation is usually followed by a Q&A session, during which time the audience can ask questions.

 Why You Should Use Webinars